Kelvin-Mwenda/AI-Chatbot/README.md

 - Enhance response handling for more complex queries.

-# 📜 License
+### 📜 License
 This project is open-source and available under the MIT License.

-# 🤝 Contribution
+### 🤝 Contribution
 Contributions are welcome!
-Feel free to submit a pull request or open an issue for discussions.
+Feel free to submit a pull request or open an issue for discussion.

 Happy coding! 🚀